Roman-Emperor-42/Next-Quest/README.md

 ## Installing/Using

-In Terminal/Command line navigate to the directory you cloned to and run the command
+In Terminal/Command line navigate to the directory you cloned to and run the command (src)

 ```pip install -e .```